xrdocs/8000/_tutorials/cisco-8000-pbts-implementation-basic.md

 !
 ```

-Note that with the above configured, we will have PBTS to match traffic with IP prec 7 and send it to destination via tunnel-te named_4.
+Note that with the above configured, we will have PBTS to match traffic with `IP prec 7` and send it to destination via tunnel-te `named_4`.

 Commit that config and send traffic again.
 Now you will see following result in "show interface accounting":